Shanks starts out

 1970 - We returned to Leeds Road for another top-flight fixture, this time being held to a goalless draw.

-1992 - We suffered our worst ever Premier League defeat in Graeme Souness's hundredth game in charge, going down 5-1 at Coventry City, with Jamie Redknapp becoming our first dismissal in the newly renamed League, after scoring our goal.
+1992 - We suffered our worst ever Premier League defeat in Graeme Souness’s hundredth game in charge, going down 5-1 at Coventry City, with Jamie Redknapp becoming our first dismissal in the newly renamed League, after scoring our goal.
 Stig Inge Bjørnebye made his reds debut in this game, just a day after signing for the club.
-Brian Borrows bagged a brace, including a penalty, with Mick Quinn also netting twice and Kevin Gallacher scoring one of his three goals past us.
+Brian Borrows bagged a brace, including a penalty, with Mick Quinn also netting twice and Kevin Gallacher scoring on target.

 2009 – Javier Mascherano was dismissed in our woeful 2-0 defeat at Portsmouth, with Jamie Carragher playing his 600th game for the club and Andrea Dossena making his 31st and last reds appearance.

 2007 - Peter Crouch was sent off as we lost 2-0 at Chelsea in a League Cup Fifth Round tie, our seventeenth meeting with the Blues under Rafael Benítez.
-Momo Sissoko played his 87th and final reds game as the deadlock was broken by a deflected Frank Lampard effort before Andriy Shevchenko rounded off the scoring at the death.
+Momo Sissoko played his 87th and final reds game as the deadlock was broken by a deflected Frank Lampard effort, one of his eight goals past us to date, before Andriy Shevchenko rounded off the scoring at the death.
 Jack Hobbs also made his last senior outing for us, only his fifth.

 2004 - Lee Bowyer was sent off as we beat Newcastle United 3-1 at Anfield.
 Patrick Kluivert opened the scoring despite being yards offside but we levelled the scores through a Titus Bramble own goal, with Neil Mellor putting us ahead before the break with his sixth and final reds strike.
 Milan Baroš completed the scoring.